Review of Harmony Of The Seas deck 5 (Promenade-Lobby)

 Vitality Cafe is open for breakfast and lunch.
 It serves the wellness complex with drinks (a la carte priced menu- smoothies, protein shakes) and healthy food (complimentary- light sandwiches, pre-made wraps, fruit and yogurt cups, granola bar).

-The ship’s elevator lobby features an abstract artwork (by Marc Fornes & Theverymany) entitled “Ivy” – an aluminum structure 130 ft / 40 m high.
+The ship’s elevator lobby features an abstract artwork (by Marc Fornes & Theverymany) entitled “Ivy” – an aluminium structure 130 ft / 40 m high.

 Port Shopping area hosts daily talks about shopping options in all ports of call in the ship’s current itinerary.

-Royal Shops is the ship’s duty-free shopping arcade with name-brand boutiques (retail shops) selling at discount prices perfumes, cosmetics/beauty products, fashion/accessories, shoes, leather goods, watches/jewelry, sunglasses.
-The list of boutiques includes Kate Spade (designer bags, clothing, shoes, accessories), Michael Kors (designer handbags, watches, shoes, clothing, accessories), Regalia (designer jewelry- Bulgari, Cartier, luxury watches- Breitling, Hublot, TAG Heuer), Solera (cosmetic, skin care products, perfumes), Willow Shop (retail clothing/organic garments), Prince and Greene (designer clothing/accessories).
+Royal Shops is the ship’s duty-free shopping arcade with name-brand boutiques (retail shops) selling at discount prices perfumes, cosmetics/beauty products, fashion/accessories, shoes, leather goods, watches/jewellery, sunglasses.
+The list of boutiques includes Kate Spade (designer bags, clothing, shoes, accessories), Michael Kors (designer handbags, watches, shoes, clothing, accessories), Regalia (designer jewellery- Bulgari, Cartier, luxury watches- Breitling, Hublot, TAG Heuer), Solera (cosmetic, skincare products, perfumes), Willow Shop (retail clothing/organic garments), Prince and Greene (designer clothing/accessories).
 The Shop sells Royal Caribbean logo merchandise/souvenirs (apparel, accessories, cruise ship models).
 Port Merchants is a general store for conveniences (also liquor and tobaccos).

 On Air Club (100+ seats) is a sports bar with large TVs mounted on the outside.
 It also serves as a multipurpose lounge (for daytime activities /bingo, workshops) and as late-night karaoke bar.